Designing and Implementing Microsoft DevOps Solutions (AZ-400T00)

 - Manage alerts, blameless retrospectives and a just culture

-- Examine when get a notification
+- Examine when to get a notification

 - Explore how to fix it